-our inability to demonstrate safety or effectiveness to the FDA's satisfaction;
+- our inability to demonstrate safety or effectiveness to the FDA's satisfaction; - the data from our preclinical studies and clinical trials may be insufficient to support approval; - the facilities of our third-party manufacturers or suppliers may not meet applicable requirements; - our failure or inability to comply with preclinical, clinical or other regulations; - our inability to demonstrate through our ongoing clinical trials that the Maestro System causes excess weight loss (EWL) greater than the control therapy;

-- the data from our preclinical studies and clinical trials may be insufficient to support approval; - the facilities of our third-party manufacturers or suppliers may not meet applicable requirements; - our failure or inability to comply with preclinical, clinical or other regulations; - our inability to demonstrate through our ongoing clinical trials that the Maestro System causes EWL greater than the control therapy; - our inability to meet the FDA's statistical requirements or changes in statistical tests or significance levels the FDA requires for approval of a medical device, including ours; and - changes in the FDA approval policies, expectations with regard to the type or amount of scientific data required or adoption of new regulations may require additional data or additional clinical studies.
+- our inability to meet the FDA's statistical requirements or changes in statistical tests or significance levels the FDA requires for approval of a medical device, including ours; and - changes in the FDA approval policies, expectations with regard to the type or amount of scientific data required or adoption of new regulations may require additional data or additional clinical studies.

 In addition, recent, widely-publicized events concerning the safety of certain drug, food and medical device products have raised concerns among members of Congress, medical professionals, and the public regarding the FDA's handling of these events and its perceived lack of oversight over regulated products.
-The increased attention to safety and oversight issues could result in a more cautious approach by the FDA to clearances and approvals for devices such as ours.
+The increased attention to safety and oversight issues has resulted in a more cautious approach by the FDA to clearances and approvals for devices such as ours.

-We may not obtain the necessary regulatory approvals to market our Maestro System in the United States or anywhere else.
+We submitted a PMA application for our Maestro Rechargeable System in June 2013 and it was accepted for review and filing in July 2013.
+The FDA has scheduled an Advisory Panel meeting for June 17, 2014 to review our PMA application for approval of the Maestro System.
+We may not obtain the necessary regulatory approvals to market our Maestro System in the United States or additional geographies.
 Even if we obtain approval, the FDA or other regulatory authorities may require expensive or burdensome post-market testing or controls.
 Any delay in, failure to receive or maintain, or significant limitation on approval for our Maestro System could prevent us from generating revenue or achieving profitability and we may be forced to cease operations.